ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2018-08-01-Exploring-Optimistic-Futures-Workshop.md

 ---
-title: Transitioning to an Optimistic Futures Workshop - 18 May 2018
+title: Transitioning to an Optimistic Futures Workshop
 date: 2018-08-01
 authors:
 - matthew-mccallum
+led_by:
+- matthew-mccallum
+- ben-briggs
+- the-service-innovation-lab
 tags:
 - lessons learned
 - open source
 excerpt: ""
+layout: blog
+breadcrumb: reports
 ---

-<span class="subtitle">Led by Matthew MacCallum and Ben Briggs, Service Innovation Lab</span>

 The following is content generated in the Transitioning to an Optimistic Future event held as part of Tech Week 2018.
 Duration 3 hours.